-If you are feeling unsafe and/or are having thoughts or plans to seriously harm yourself or take your own life then it is really important that you get the help you need and deserve right now.
+If you are feeling unsafe and/or are having thoughts or plans to seriously harm yourself, or take your own life, then it is really important that you get the help you need and deserve right now.

 A mental health emergency is as serious as any medical emergency.

-Unlike a medical emergency though, it is common for people in mental health crisis to mistakenly believe that we don't deserve support.
+Unlike in a physical emergency, it is common for people in mental health crisis to mistakenly believe we don't deserve support.

 What to do right now if you're having a mental health emergency / are in crisis